Financial worries

 If you pay by Debit/Credit Card online: Once you know how much your new monthly payment will be and the date it takes effect, you should update the amount you pay by card each month.
 Make sure you use your mortgage account number as the reference number.
 You’ll find this on the letter we’ll send you.

-We recommend you set up a Direct Debit to make your monthly payment, as this is the easiest way of paying your mortgage.
+to make your monthly payment, as this is the easiest way of paying your mortgage.
 Visit our payments page to set one up.

 • What if I can’t afford an increase in my payments?